- HOME

 Valuing Team-Based Approach

-In order to provide high-quality surgical care that is safe, but at a reasonable cost, it is important to have an appropriate system in place for the perioperative infection control.
+In order to provide surgical care that is safe, high-quality, and cost-effective, it is important to establish a comprehensive system for perioperative infection control.

-Since 1998, we have been actively utilizing SSI (Surgical Site Infection) surveillance system as an effort to reduce surgical site infection.
-This infection control surveillance system would continuously monitor surgical infections and the rate of surgical infection within our hospital.
+Since 1998, we have been actively utilizing SSI (Surgical Site Infection) surveillance system for abdominal surgeries.
+This infection control surveillance system would continuously monitor surgical infections and track their incidence.
+Through this effort, we strive to reduce the occurrence of SSIs.

 Message For Our Patients